Strzelce Krajeńskie – St Mary’s Church

 The outer elevations of the aisles have not been segmented by buttresses, while they were decorated with doubled ogival (in the south) and trefoil (in the north) blendes.
 The east gable was decorated with pyramidal blendes, culminating in the form of a cross blende, flanked with smaller niches.
 In Strzelce, the traditional form of the blende gable was modified, drilling additional niches in the blende fields.
 A third plane was created in this way and a new chiaroscuro effect was obtained.
 The church tower had four floors, three of which received a rich decoration consisting of pointed blendes flanking moulded, high windows and openings.

 Originally, the church was an original basilica building with external walls of the side aisles lower than the inter-nave arcades, with the central nave lighting by the windows above the roofs of the side aisles.
 The interior was initially unusually covered with an open roof truss (perhaps the model of the Augustinians church in Erfurt or the mendicant churches in Italy, Rhineland or Thuringia).
-This was indicated by the eastern window reaching deep into the field of the gable.
+This was indicated by the eastern window reaching deep into the field of the gable and the considerable height of the pointed windows of the aisles in the eastern elevation.
 The resignation of the vaults allowed to uplift of the relatively thin walls of the central nave, while maintaining a compact outline of the church corpus.
 With a considerable range of arcades and elongated bays in the side aisles, a wide and high central nave was also obtained (about three times wider than the side aisles), culminating in a large and slender window in the eastern wall.

 Current state